yuno-payments/yuno-docs/reference/Checkout/checkout-sessions/retrieve-checkout-session.md

   description: ""
 ---

-This request retrieves a checkout session using the its unique identifier.
+This request retrieves a checkout session using its unique identifier.